Towards Lehel's conjecture for 4-uniform tight cycles: Concluding Remarks

 \section{Concluding Remarks}

-For $k \ge 3$, let $f(k)$ be the minimum integer $m$ such that, for all large $2$-edge-coloured complete $k$-graphs, there exists $m$ vertex-disjoint monochromatic tight cycles covering almost all vertices.
-Note that $f(k)$ is well defined by~\cite{Bustamante2020} but the bound is very large.
+For $k \ge 3$, let~$f(k)$ be the minimum integer~$m$ such that, for all large $2$-edge-coloured complete $k$-graphs, there exists~$m$ vertex-disjoint monochromatic tight cycles covering almost all vertices.
+Note that~$f(k)$ is well defined by~\cite{Bustamante2020} but the bound is very large.
+It is easy to see that $f(k) \geq 2$ for all $k \geq 3$.
+Indeed, consider the $k$-graph~$H = K^{(k)}(A,B)$ given in \cref{ex:blueprint} with $\s{A} = \frac{3k-1}{3k}n$.
+Note that~$H[A]$ is a red tight component.
+Moreover, note that any tight cycle contained in a monochromatic tight component other than~$H[A]$ covers at most about a third of the vertices of~$H$ and any tight cycle in~$H[A]$ leaves all $\frac{n}{3k}$ vertices in~$B$ uncovered.
+Hence no monochromatic tight cycle covers almost all vertices in~$H$.
 We have $f(3) =2$ by~\cite{Bustamante2017}. \cref{thm:1,thm:2} imply $f(4) = 2$ and $f(5) \leq 4$, respectively.
 In general, we believe that $f(k) = 2$ for all~$k$.
-However, we believe that new ideas may be needed as indicated by the following example.
-Let $A$ and $B$ be disjoint vertex sets.
-Let $K^{(k)}(A,B)$ be the $2$-edge-coloured complete $k$-graph on $A \cup B$ such that an edge $e$ is red if and only if $\s{e \cap A}$ is even.
-Now suppose that $\s{A} \gg \s{B}$.
-If $K^{(k)}(A,B)$ contains two vertex-disjoint monochromatic tight cycles of distinct colour covering almost all vertices, then one of the two cycles must lie entirely in~$A$ in the monochromatic tight component formed by the edges contained in~$A$.
-However, this tight component is not induced by any edge in the blueprint of $K^{(k)}(A,B)$ (which is $K^{(k-2)}(A,B)$ with colours swapped).
-Thus we ask the weaker question of whether one can bound $f(k)$ by some suitable function of~$k$.
+However, we believe that new ideas may be needed as indicated by again considering the $k$-graph~$H = K^{(k)}(A,B)$ with $\s{A} = \frac{3k-1}{3k}n$ (as above).
+If~$H$ contains two vertex-disjoint monochromatic tight cycles of distinct colour covering almost all vertices, then one of the two cycles must lie entirely in the red tight component~$H[A]$.
+However, this tight component is not induced by any edge in the blueprint of $H$ (which is $K^{(k-2)}(A,B)$ with colours swapped).
+Thus we ask the weaker question of whether one can bound~$f(k)$ by some suitable function of~$k$.